Last updated:

 Strengths-based feedback is critical to increasing employee ROI through engagement.
 According to Gallup, employees who get enough information on goals and successes are 2.8 times more likely to be engaged.
 But it’s far too rare an experience: One of the hardest statements for an employee to strongly agree with is, “In the past seven days, I have received praise or recognition for doing good work” (Gallup again).

-To cement and scale a culture of recognition, look for EX tools that reward good work and citizenship with points that can be redeemed for gifts and distinctions.
+To cement and scale a culture of recognition, look for employee experience tools that reward good work and citizenship with points that can be redeemed for gifts and distinctions.

 Employee listening, also called continuous listening, involves the ongoing capture, analysis, and actioning of employee sentiment.
 In short, it’s how you tap into how your people are doing, individually and collectively, so you can respond in smart and helpful ways.
 And it can be a powerful driver of employee ROI.

 This practice can also boost goodwill and the bottom line.
-According to The Workforce Institute at UKG, 74% of employees say they’re more effective and engaged when they feel heard.
-And yet it’s an experience that’s markedly uncommon: Only 30% of U.S. employees strongly believe that their opinions count at work, Gallup says.
+Yet it’s an experience that’s markedly uncommon: Only 30% of U.S. employees strongly believe that their opinions count at work, Gallup says.

-To help power your listening strategy, look for platform features like:
+To help power your listening strategy, look for employee experience tools with features like:

 Just don’t overdo it on the outreach.
 Gallup found that employee engagement efforts are prone to failure when they introduce too much surveying or complexity.